cosmos/cosmos-sdk/docs/architecture/adr-030-authz-module.md

   // ExecAuthorized attempts to execute the provided messages using
   // authorizations granted to the grantee.
 Each message should have only
-  // one signer corresponding to the granter of the authorization. rpc ExecAuthorized(MsgExecAuthorized) returns (MsgExecAuthorizedResponse)
+  // one signer corresponding to the granter of the authorization.
+  // The grantee signing this message must have an authorization from the granter. rpc ExecAuthorized(MsgExecAuthorized) returns (MsgExecAuthorizedResponse)